unknowntrojan/binja_coolsigmaker/README.md

 2. Place the binary in your Binary Ninja installation's plugin folder

 Once GitHub Actions are set up and a loader plugin has been written, you will be able to install the plugin via the official plugin manager.

+## Compiling yourself

+This project requires the nightly channel of Rust.

+Check the Cargo.toml file and adjust the binaryninja dependency so it points to whatever Binja update channel you want to compile for. !MAKE SURE! you remove the Cargo.lock file.
+Otherwise, it'll keep using whatever version was selected when you built or rust-analyzer ran.

+The Stable tag needs to be updated periodically, there is no "newest-stable" tag.